 Storage

-This salad is best enjoyed fresh so the croutons stay crunchy, but you can store components separately.
-Keep the tomatoes, onions and herbs in an airtight container in the fridge for up to 2 days.
-Store the dressing separately and add just before serving.
-Homemade croutons should be kept in an airtight jar at room temperature and will stay crisp for up to 2 weeks.
-Once dressed, the salad will soften quickly, so only mix what you plan to eat immediately.
+This bruschetta salad is best eaten fresh so the croutons stay crisp.
+If making ahead, store the tomatoes, onion and herbs in an airtight container in the fridge for up to 2 days.
+Keep the dressing and croutons separate and combine just before serving.

 - Red Cabbage Salad with Honey Lime Dressing